frederic-perez/AmE-dictionary/data/idioms.md

 __have (one’s) heart in (one’s) mouth__ To feel very nervous or anxious. _I had my heart in my mouth as I waited for the ambulance to arrive._ _A heart-in-mouth thriller._
 __have (one’s) heart in (something)__ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
 __have (one’s) heart on (one’s) sleeve__ To openly display or make known one’s emotions or sentiments. _She’s always had her heart on her sleeve, so she isn.t very good at holding back when she’s upset about something._
-__have (one’s) say__ To express or make known one’s views, opinions, or ideas. _We aren’t going to make a decision until everyone here has had their say._
+__have (one’s) say__ :two: To express or make known one’s views, opinions, or ideas. _We aren’t going to make a decision until everyone here has had their say._
 __have (some/any) qualms about (something or someone)__ To have some or certain hesitations, apprehensions, uneasiness, or pangs of conscience (about something or someone).
 (Also often used in the negative to mean the opposite.) _I know it’s wrong to feel this way, but I don’t have any qualms about telling my boss I’m sick if it means I can have a long weekend._
 __have (someone’s) blood on (one’s) head__ To be the cause of (someone’s) death; to bear the guilt or responsibility of (someone’s) death or injury.
 __have (someone’s) number on it__ To be considered the agent or instrument of one’s fate, especially leading to death.
 __have (someone) coming and going__ To put someone in an inescapable position or situation; to leave someone with no viable options or solutions.
-__have (something) cold down__ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
+__have (something) down cold__ :dart::two: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it. _Make sure you practice these equations until you have them down cold._
 __have (something) going for (one)__ To have something that is favorable, beneficial, or advantageous to one.
+__have (something) in store (for one)__
 __have a bone to pick with someone__ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ To be pregnant.
 __have a crush on (someone)__ To have a romantic infatuation with someone, especially unbeknownst to that person.